mojoatomic/eslint-plugin-ai-code-snifftest/README.md

 - Review `AGENTS.md` for coding guidelines
 - Run `npx eslint .` to check your code
+- Enable the No‑New‑Debt Ratchet to prevent regressions (see section below)
 - Use AI assistants (they'll automatically read AGENTS.md)

 ## Quick Start